wavicom/wavi_scripts/README.md

 Edit your `masternode.conf` on the local wallet following the instructions in the terminal (here you will be shown your "masternode private key" - copy it).

-Note: To get txhash txindex, you need to create a new address for masternode (File > Receiving addresses > New), send to it exactly 1000 WAVI, wait for 15 confirmations.
+Note: To get txhash and txindex, you need to create a new address for masternode (File > Receiving addresses > New), send to it exactly 1000 WAVI, wait for 15 confirmations.
 Then go to the Debug Console (Tools > Debug Console).
 In the console window that comes up type "masternode outputs" without the quotes and press enter.
 This will output the transaction ID and the number (usually 0 or 1), which shows the transaction position in the block.
 This is "txhash" and "thindex" respectively.

 ***Step 5:***